 To communicate with the Office of Diversity and Inclusion throughout the search process, asking for advice and assistance as necessary to ensure a diversified pool of applicants and adherence to all related University policies and NYS laws.

 Review advertisements to ensure appropriateness and consistency with vacancy announcement.

 Review the Application Screening Form.

-Assist with development of interview questions on appropriateness of all questions.
+Assist with the development of interview questions on the appropriateness of all questions.

 Assist with the compilation of the Applicant Flow Analysis.